infr/falldetector-public/thesis.md

 # Thesis - Improving safety for home care patients with a low cost computer vision solution

-This is Kim Salmi's thesis for Haaga-Helia UAS.
-The thesis proposes an automatic monitoring system for formal and informal home care patients and care centers.
-It will provide security and a feeling of safety by detecting when a resident fall.
+This thesis proposes an automatic monitoring system for formal and informal home care patients and care centers.

+When elderly people fall it is particularly serious and often leads to injury or death.
+That is why automatic monitoring has an important role in home care and care centers.
+The proposed system will provide security and a feeling of safety by detecting when a resident has a problem.
+This feeling of safety can increase the persons ability to perform daily routines at home.
 After the detection the system will be able to alert professional personnel or family.
-The system should be affordable and should not be significantly less accurate than other available options.
+The proposed system is affordable.
+This system uses computer vision to detect persons and their actions.

 If you are reading this in paper format please consider reading it in your browser where links work at: https://github.com/infr/falldetector-public/